googleapis/mcp-toolbox-sdk-python/packages/toolbox-core/README.md

 > - If you prefer synchronous execution, refer to the [Synchronous
 >   Usage](#synchronous-usage) section below.

+> [!IMPORTANT]
+>
+> The `ToolboxClient` interacts with network resources using an underlying HTTP
+> client session.
+If `ToolboxClient` creates this session internally (i.e., you
+> do not provide a session during initialization), then the `ToolboxClient` is
+> responsible for closing it.
+You must ensure the `ToolboxClient` is closed
+> using `async with ToolboxClient(...) as client:` or by explicitly calling
+> `await client.close()`.
+This will release the internally managed session and
+> prevent resource leak warnings (like `"Unclosed client session"` from
+> `aiohttp`).
+If you provide an external `aiohttp.ClientSession` during
+> `ToolboxClient` initialization, then you are responsible for managing the
+> lifecycle (including closing) of that external session. `ToolboxClient`'s
+> `close()` method or context manager will not close an externally provided
+> session.

 ## Quickstart

 Here's a minimal example to get you started.
 Ensure your Toolbox service is